Checkpoint Charlie: Checkpoint Charlie Museum

 Near the location of the guard house is the Haus am Checkpoint Charlie.
 The "Mauermuseum - Museum Haus am Checkpoint Charlie" was opened on 14 June 1963 in the immediate vicinity of the Berlin Wall.
 It shows photographs and fragments related to the separation of Germany.
 The border fortifications and the "assistance of the protecting powers" are illustrated.
 In addition to photos and documentation of successful escape attempts, the exhibition also showcases escape devices including a hot-air balloon, escape cars, chair lifts, and a mini-submarine.

 From October 2004 until July 2005, the Freedom Memorial, consisting of original wall segments and 1,067 commemorative crosses, stood on a leased site.

 The museum is operated by the Arbeitsgemeinschaft 13.
 August e.
 V., a registered association founded by Dr. Rainer Hildebrandt.
 The director is Alexandra Hildebrandt, the founder's widow.
 The museum is housed in part in the "House at Checkpoint Charlie" building by architect Peter Eisenman.

 With 850,000 visitors in 2007, the Checkpoint Charlie Museum is one of the most visited museums in Berlin and in Germany.

 In popular culture

 Checkpoint Charlie figures in numerous Cold War-era espionage and political novels and films.
-Some examples: